By Richard Cross, Editor of The Dog Clinic

 There are a variety of ways that aging can affect a dog’s behavior.
 Your pet may be less enthusiastic about greeting you, or more cautious about exploring when on walks.
 A dog suffering from cognitive dysfunction may also appear confused or unstable at times.

-While cognitive dysfunction and symptoms of senility aren’t curable, there are treatments and healthy aging supplements that can help reduce the effects.
-If you notice strange behaviors, such as staring at a wall, slow response times or an unwillingness to go outside, contact your vet.
+While cognitive dysfunction and symptoms of senility aren’t curable, there are care plans and healthy aging supplements like Golden Years Calm & Confident that can help manage the effects.
+If you notice strange behaviors, such as staring at a wall, slow response times, or an unwillingness to go outside, contact your vet.

 As you would expect, older dogs also tend to sleep more and have less energy.
 They need longer periods of uninterrupted rest, so try to avoid disturbing your dog when he’s sleeping during the day.

-Tooth decay and infected gums are common problems for older dogs.
-Common signs include bad breath, plaque, swollen gums and a loss of appetite.
-Aside from being uncomfortable, decaying teeth can allow serious infections to enter the blood stream.
+Tooth decay and unhealthy gums are common problems for older dogs.
+Common signs of poor dental health include bad breath, buildup of plaque, darker-colored gums, and a loss of appetite.
+Aside from being uncomfortable, poor dental health can allow bad bacteria to enter the blood stream.

-Unlike age-related diseases, most teeth and gum issues can be diagnosed by your veterinarian.
-Fixing dental issues can increase your dog’s happiness, allow him to eat more comfortably and prevent infection, so it’s certainly worth considering.
+Unlike other age-related conditions, most teeth and gum issues can be diagnosed and managed relatively easily by your veterinarian.
+Fixing dental issues can increase your dog’s happiness, allow them to eat more comfortably, and reduce the presence of bad bacteria, so it’s certainly worth considering.

 4. Joint Pain and Stiffness

-Aside from less vigorous exercise, there are joint health supplements that can help improve your dog’s joint health and quality of life.
-Supplements featuring glucosamine and chondroitin can provide advanced joint support for senior dogs.
+Aside from less vigorous exercise, there are joint health supplements like Golden Years Strength & Stability that can help improve your dog’s joint health and quality of life.
+Supplements like GlycoFlex Plus that feature glucosamine and chondroitin can provide advanced joint support for senior dogs.

 5. Loss of Senses

-A dog’s sense of smell, eyesight and hearing all begin to degrade as he gets older.
-Some dogs may eventually become blind or deaf – especially if the underlying cause isn’t treated.
+A dog’s sense of smell, eyesight, and hearing all begin to degrade as they get older.
+Some dogs may eventually become blind or deaf - especially if the underlying cause isn’t managed.

 The first signs of hearing or sight loss are often subtle.
-Your dog may be more easily startled (or even become aggressive) when someone approaches him, as he might not be aware of the person.
-He may also become less responsive to commands.
+Your dog may be more easily startled (or even become aggressive) when someone approaches them, as they might not be aware of someone near them.
+They may also become less responsive to commands.
 Both of these signs are often mistaken for “bad behavior,” which can lead to punishment and even greater stress for the dog.

 For this reason, it’s important to make small changes to make daily life easier for your dog.
-Make sure that water bowls, food and his bed are always in the same place, so they are easy to find.
+Make sure that water bowls, food, and beds are always in the same place, so they are easy to find.
 You should also avoid making sudden movements, even if it’s just to stroke your dog, as these can be frightening.

 6. Weight Loss (Or Gain)